ejagnes/flexible_switch_2ISP/membrane_potential/README.md

 ## How to run

-On the terminal, execute the file run.sh -> $./run.sh
+On the terminal, execute the file run.sh -> $bash run.sh

+Or change the file to executable -> $chmod +x run.sh

+and then run it directly -> $./run.sh

 It will ask which simulation you would like to run, press 1, 2, or 3 according to your choice.